Moles and Your Yard

 Mole Removal Process

 First, we assess the area using our knowledge and experience.
-Once we form a plan, we can then begin trapping.
+Once we form a plan, we begin the trapping process.
 All traps we use are approved by the Pennsylvania Game Commission.
 In order to be effective, traps must be placed in their tunneling systems.
-Once we have caught the offenders, you may implement repair.
-Depending on the damage, flattening the tunnels is an ideal solution.
-If damage is extensive, we will recommend other solutions for lawn aftercare.
+Once we have caught the offenders, we make recommendations to implement repairs.
+Depending on the damage, flattening tunnels can be an ideal solution.
+If damage is extensive, we’ll recommend other solutions for lawn aftercare.